 Exemption 4—Marine Safety (Recreational use)

-- deal with the risks of operating recreationally in your safety management system
+- deal with the risks of operating recreationally in the safety management system

-- record any recreational use in your log book
+- record any recreational use in the log book.

-- Exemption 04 does not make your vessel a recreational vessel.
+Exemption 04 does not make your vessel a recreational vessel.
 Domestic commercial vessel requirements other than crewing and operational area continue to apply.

-- If someone charters a boat to you and you use it recreationally, exemption 04 does not apply, because the owner is operating it commercially.
-However, if the owner uses it themselves recreationally, for example to take their friends fishing, they may be able to operate under Exemption 04.
+If someone charters a boat to you and you use it recreationally, Exemption 4 does not apply, because the owner is operating it commercially.
+However, if the owner uses it themselves recreationally—for example to take friends fishing—the owner may be able to operate under Exemption 04.

-- Exemption 04 cannot be used to take a domestic commercial vessel overseas, or relocate another domestic commercial vessel.
+Exemption 04 cannot be used to take a domestic commercial vessel overseas, or to relocate a domestic commercial vessel.